josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🌊_why_the_news_feels_overwhelming.md

 # 🌊 Why The News Feels Overwhelming
 **First created:** 2026-07-09 | **Last updated:** 2026-07-09
-*Orientation note for readers and journalists trying to separate overload, collision, and deliberate flooding-the-zone tactics.*
+*Orientation note for sorting overload, collision, and deliberate confusion tactics inside the current media weather.*

+---

 ## 🛰️ Orientation

-The current news cycle is not confusing because readers are stupid.
+The news is not overwhelming because readers are stupid.

-It is confusing because several systems are knocking into each other at once.
+The news is overwhelming because too many clocks are striking at once.

 Political finance.
 Crypto.